jwills/dbt-buenavista/README.md

 ### Configuring Your Profile

-The profile settings for a dbt-buenavista connection are identical to the settings for a [dbt-postgres profile](https://docs.getdbt.com/reference/warehouse-setups/postgres-setup#profile-configuration), since every `dbt-buenavista` adapter is a subclass of the `dbt-postgres` adapter.
+The profile settings for a dbt-buenavista connection are nearly identical to the settings for a [dbt-postgres profile](https://docs.getdbt.com/reference/warehouse-setups/postgres-setup#profile-configuration), since every `dbt-buenavista` adapter is a subclass of the `dbt-postgres` adapter.
 Instead of setting the profile's `type` field as `postgres`, you set it to one of the Buena Vista supported types, which are currently `bv_duckdb` (for a Buena Vista server powered by DuckDB) or `bv_postgres` (for a Buena Vista server that is proxying a Postgres database.)
-The `host`, `port`, `user`, and `password` settings are all required and should be configured to point at the Buena Vista server that you are using.
+The `host` and `port` settings are required and should be configured to point at the Buena Vista server that you are using.

 ````
 default: